 The use of irradiation as a phytosanitary measure is subject to the department's approval of the irradiation facilities identified by DAFW.
 Should India wish to use irradiation as a phytosanitary measure, DAFW would need to provide a submission to the department.
-The submission must fulfil requirements as set out in ISPM 18 (FAO 2021f).
+The submission must fulfil requirements as set out in ISPM 18 (FAO 2019c).

 Measures for mealybugs, scale insects, thrips and spider mites pathway.
 The method used for visual inspection must be able to detect all life stages of these pests, for example by using visual aids such as hand lens, where necessary.
-The inspection should be consistent with ISPM 23: Guidelines for inspection (FAO 2021g) and ISPM 31: Methodologies for sampling of consignments (FAO 2021j) and provide a 95% level of confidence that infestation greater than 0.5% will be detected.
-The objective of this proposed measure is to reduce the risk associated with these pests to achieve the ALOP for Australia when applied in combination with the operational system outlined in section 4.2.
+The inspection should be consistent with ISPM 23: Guidelines for inspection (FAO 2019d) and ISPM 31: Methodologies for sampling of consignments (FAO 2016b) and provide a 95% level of confidence that infestation greater than 0.5% will be detected.
+The objective of this recommended measure is to reduce the risk associated with these pests to achieve the ALOP for Australia when applied in combination with the operational system outlined in section 4.2.

-The department proposes the option of pre-export visual inspection and, if found, remedial action for the species of mealybugs, scale insects, thrips and spider mites on the okra from India
+The department recommends the option of pre-export visual inspection and, if found, remedial action for the species of mealybugs, scale insects, thrips and spider mites on the okra from India

-Proposed measure: Pre-export visual inspection and, if found, remedial action
+Recommended measure: Pre-export visual inspection and, if found, remedial action

-All okra consignments for export to Australia must be inspected by DAFW in accordance with ISPM 23 (FAO 2021g) and ISPM 31 (FAO 2021j).
-They must be found free of the mealybugs Paracoccus marginatus, Phenacoccus madeirensis and Phenacoccus solenopsis; the scale insect Pseudaulacaspis pentagona; the thrips Frankliniella intonsa, Scirtothrips dorsalis and Thrips palmi; and the spider mites Tetranychus macfarlanei and Tetranychus truncatus.
+All okra consignments for export to Australia must be inspected by DAFW in accordance with ISPM 23 (FAO 2019d) and ISPM 31 (FAO 2016b).
+The inspection technique must be capable of detecting all life stages of these pests.
+Each consignment must be found free of the spider mites Tetranychus macfarlanei and Tetranychus truncatus, the mealybugs Paracoccus marginatus and Phenacoccus madeirensis, the scale insect Pseudaulacaspis pentagona; and the thrips Frankliniella intonsa, Scirtothrips dorsalis and Thrips palmi.
+This requirement also applies to any other quarantine or regulated mealybugs, scale insects or thrips not specifically identified in the import risk analysis.
 Export consignments found to contain any of these pests must be subjected to remedial action.
 Remedial action may include withdrawing the consignment from export to Australia, or application of an approved treatment to ensure that the pest is no longer viable.